Create a task webhook Automation

 5. Click Create.

-Screenshot of the Call webhook action highlighting the option to select an existing webhook.
+Screenshot of the Call webhook action, highlighting the option to select a specific webhook.

 Create a webhook using the Call webhook action

-1. From the upper-right corner of a Space, Folder, or List, click the lightning bolt icon.
+1. Click the Automate button or the lightning bolt icon.

 3. Select the Call webhook Action.